ghiscoding/cli-nano/README.md

 You can see below an example of a CLI help (which is the result of calling `--help` with the [config](#usage) shown above).

-Please note the following meanings:
+Please note the following expectations:

 - `<option>` → required
 - `[option]` → optional